Lead Opinion

 We also agree that the plaintiff has alleged facts sufficient, if barely so, to make out a case for willful and wanton misconduct as that concept is defined in Gibbard, supra.

-This separate opinion is written, however, because we do not subscribe to much of the analysis in our brother‘s opinion, particularly his assessment of the cases of Thone v Nicholson, 84 Mich App 538; 269 NW2d 665 (1978), and Thomas v Consumers Power Co, 394 Mich 459; 231 NW2d 653 (1975).
+This separate opinion is written, however, because we do not subscribe to much of the analysis in our brother’s opinion, particularly his assessment of the cases of Thone v Nicholson,

 The interlocutory posture of this litigation suggests that this appeal is an inappropriate opportunity to attempt to reconcile the confused and disparate pronouncements of Michigan’s appellate judiciary concerning the concepts of gross negligence and willful and wanton misconduct.
 To accomplish that desirable task, it is necessary, we think, to disown much of what has been written in this Court and in the Court of Appeals in earlier cases, and to enunciate a simple and easily understood test defining both gross negligence and willful and wanton misconduct.
 The more appropriate occasion for that effort will be the time when a

-Upon careful examination of the allegations of the plaintiffs’ fourth amended complaint, conceding the truth of all the well-pleaded allegations and resolving all inferences properly to be drawn therefrom in plaintiffs’ favor, we are satisfied that, on the whole, the plaintiff has alleged, if barely, facts essentially equivalent to an assertion that the City of Adrian, in its acts and omissions, was indifferent to the likelihood that catastrophe would come to a member of the public using the lake, an indifference essentially equivalent to a willingness that it occur.
+Upon careful examination of the allegations of the plaintiffs’ fourth amended complaint, conceding the truth of all the well-pleaded allegations and resolving all inferences properly to be drawn therefrom in plaintiffs’ favor, we are satisfied that, on the whole, the plaintiff has alleged, if barely, facts essentially equivalent to an assertion that thé City of Adrian, in its acts and omissions, was indifferent to the likelihood that catastrophe would come to a member of the public using the lake, an indifference essentially equivalent to a willingness that it occur.

-We do not find the language of the three-prong test of Gibbard a satisfactory expression of the standard to be used for identifying willful and wanton misconduct, and do not think it is a faithful summarization of the analysis which it is intended to encapsulate.
+We do not find the language of the three-prong test of Gibbard a satisfactory expression of the standard to be used for identifying willful and wanton misconduct, and do not think it is a faithful summarization of the analysis which it is intended to enсapsulate.
 We would describe the test differently, but only upon a fully developed factual record.

-BLAIR MOODY, JR., J. (concurring).
+(concurring).
 Plaintiffs brought this action to recover damages from the City of Adrian for the drowning of 14-year-old

 We reverse in part.
-Plaintiffs have alleged sufficient facts to state the claim of “gross negligence or wilful and wanton misconduct” required to maintain an action under
+Plaintiffs have alleged sufficient facts to state the claim of "gross negligence or wilful and wanton misconduct” required to maintain an action under MCL 300.201; MSA 13.1485, the recreational use act.
+We reaffirm that a threshold test to withstand a motion for summary judgment under this statute is based on the common-law elements of wilful and wanton misconduct as first set forth by this Court in Gibbard v Cursan,

 However, we find that the trial court’s grant of summary judgment with respect to plaintiffs’ other claims for relief was proper.
 The recreational use statute, which governs this case, bars an action based solely upon attractive nuisance.